-The idea to regroup the European National Olympic Committees (NOCs), which was inspired by Giulio Onesti (ITA), Raoul Mollet (BEL) and Raymond Gafner (SUI), originally started in 1967 in Teheran, to eventually become what was later known as ANOC (Association of National Olympic Committees)
+The idea of grouping the European National Olympic Committees (NOCs) under a single umbrella, which was inspired by Giulio Onesti (ITA), Raoul Mollet (BEL) and Raymond Gafner (SUI), was first muted in 1967 in Teheran, with the creation of what was later known as ANOC (Association of National Olympic Committees)

-The creation of the Continental Association of European NOCs (AENOC) goes back to the Assembly of Versailles in 1968, under the leadership of its first President, Count Jean de Beaumont (FRA), but it was not until 1975 in Lisbon that the Association had written statutes and a definitive name "The Association of European NOCs".
+Indeed, a first step in the creation of the Continental Association of European NOCs (AENOC) took place at the Assembly of Versailles in 1968, under the leadership of its first President, Count Jean de Beaumont (FRA), but it was not until 1975 in Lisbon that the Association had written statutes and a definitive name "The Association of European NOCs".

 The 1980 General Assembly, with by then 33 members, elected Franco Carraro (ITA) as President of the European NOCs while the secretariat was entrusted to Adrien Vanden Eede (BEL).